 - Its relative glucose and fructose content can vary greatly and its glycemic index ranges from low to high.”

-If you recall from last week’s article, maple syrup one tbsp = 14 grams of sugar, with honey that number goes up to 1 tbsp= 17 grams of sugar!
+If you recall from last week’s article, one tbsp of maple syrup = 14 grams of sugar, with honey that number goes up to 1 tbsp= 17 grams of sugar!
 No wonder the sweet stuff is so sweet.
 Like maple syrup, the vitamins, minerals, antioxidants are in such small amounts, you’d have to eat pounds of honey to get to your daily requirement, which obviously is not recommended.

 Bottom line: Compared to sugar, which is 100% empty calories (“harmful calories”), it may be a somewhat less bad version of sugar that’s basically sugar. 😉